OpenKMIP/PyKMIP/README.rst

 Server
 ------
-In addition to the KMIP clients, PyKMIP provides a basic software implementation of a KMIP server, ``kmip.services.server.KmipServer``.
+In addition to the KMIP client, PyKMIP provides a basic software implementation of a KMIP server, ``kmip.services.server.KmipServer``.
 However, the server is intended for use only in testing and demonstration environments.
 The server is **not** intended to be a substitute for a secure,